Concerned about the presence of sediments or metal shavings in the domestic water supply? Or is the supply system prone to chemical contamination?

 2. Mechanical Filtration

-Such a filtration system basically works to remove dirt, sediment, and other particles in water by using a barrier.
-As such, mechanical filters range from basic meshes that can filter the larger debris to ceramic filters with a complex pore structure to enable ultra-fine filtration.
+A filtration system removes dirt, sediment, and other particles from water by using a barrier.
+Mechanical filters range from basic meshes that can filter the larger debris to ceramic filters with a complex pore structure to enable ultra-fine filtration.
 This makes the latter more efficient in filtering out pathogenic organisms.

 Also, mechanical filters are usually given micron ratings to indicate their effectiveness through the size of particles they can remove.
-The ratings that you would normally come across in such filters include:
+The ratings that you would generally come across in such filters include:

 3. Reverse Osmosis Unit

 Popularly referred to as RO systems, these filters are designed to remove inorganic solids and volatile organic compounds dissolved in water, such as magnesium and calcium ions.
-And they do this by passing water under pressure through a semipermeable membrane so that most contaminants are trapped.
-Also, reverse osmosis systems filters solely utilise water pressure for their filtration mechanism and don’t require electricity to operate.
+They do this by passing water under pressure through a semipermeable membrane so that most contaminants are trapped.
+Also, reverse osmosis systems filters solely utilise water pressure for their filtration mechanism and don’t require electricity.

-This method is highly effective in removing impurities in water and is generally used with several other filters like mechanical and absorption filters.
+This method is highly effective in removing impurities in water and is generally used with several other filters, such as mechanical and absorption filters.
 Such a filtration system removes maximum contaminants, providing almost 100% pure and safe filtered water.

 Adding extra filters to establish a multi-stage filtration system makes an RO unit costlier than other water filters.
 However, an RO unit is the most suitable choice for specialised production procedures requiring 99.9% pure water.